An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Conclusion

+We proposed an input-output parametrization of all internally stabilizing controllers subject to subspace constraints that are QI.
+A main advantage of the proposed parametrization is that it allows for bypassing potentially challenging pre-computation steps that were needed in previous approaches.
+This fact was shown by establishing the direct relationships (\ref{eq:Q_to_X_1})-(\ref{eq:Q_to_X_2}) and (\ref{eq:Youla_with_XYWZ}) of each of our parameters with the Youla parameter.
+Finally, the input-output parametrization clarifies that an internal-state point of view as per \cite{wang2019system} is not necessary to bypass pre-computations; instead, an input-output perspective in the frequency domain is sufficient.
+We provided numerical examples to illustrate applicability of the proposed parametrization.
 This work opens up the question of whether other useful parametrizations which generalize both the one we proposed and the system level parametrization \cite{wang2019system} can be established, in order to incorporate different classes of constraints and objectives in the control system design.
 Furthermore, it would be relevant to address application of the proposed input-output parametrization to the design of localized controllers \cite{wang2019system}.
-Last, it is interesting to investigate if the suggested input-output parametrization can address the case of non-rational system models $G$, for which the standard state-space representation used in \cite{wang2019system} is not available and a doubly-coprime factorization might not exist \cite{quadrat2006generalization}.
+Last, we remark that the suggested parametrization could naturally address the case of non-rational and infinite-dimensional plants, as the relationships (\ref{eq:aff1})-(\ref{eq:aff3}) hold regardless of the domain of $G$.
+For such cases, the standard state-space representation used in the system level parametrization \cite{wang2019system} is not available and a doubly-coprime factorization might not exist \cite{anantharam1985stabilization} or be difficult to find \cite{laakkonen2016robust,foias1996robust}.
+However, practical implementation of the constraints (\ref{eq:aff1})-(\ref{eq:aff3}) when the plant is non-rational and/or infinite-dimensional requires further study.